Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Related Work

+The proposed method in this paper is more closely related to membership query synthesis (MQS) \cite{angluin1988queries,ANGLUIN2004175}, which is a category in active learning.
+MQS queries the labels as well as generates the data to be queried.
+Early works generate new data by random sampling. \cite{zhu2017generative} proposes to use a pre-trained GAN to generate new data and query the oracle for labels.
+However, the GAN has poor explainability, which might lead to safety concerns.
+How to generate informative data remains questionable.

 \paragraph{Data Augmentation} Learning from insufficient training data has been widely studied recently \cite{286891, Japkowicz02theclass, 5128907, krawczyk2016learning}.
 Data augmentation (DA) is a widely-used approach.
-People use different approaches to generate additional data given the existing dataset \cite{Shorten2019ASO} to improve the generalizability of the classifiers. \cite{zhong2017random, cubuk2019autoaugment} propose either to manually design a policy or search for an optimal policy among the pre-defined policies to generate new data.
-On the other hand, instead of explicitly design the policy, \cite{perez2017effectiveness, Lemley_2017, antoniou2018data, bowles2018gan} propose to learn generative NN models to create new data.
-However, manually designing the augmentation policy requires a strong domain knowledge.
-In addition, the designed policy might only be suitable for a small range of related tasks.
-On the other hand, using NNs for DA is knowledge-free.
-However, it has poor explainability, which might be a potential concern for safety critical tasks.
+People use different approaches to generate additional data given the existing dataset to improve the generalizability of the classifiers \cite{Shorten2019ASO}.
+The augmented data is assumed to have an identical label as the root data (\ie data that the augmented data is generated from). \cite{cutout,mixup,zhong2017random,da_gaussian,augmix, cubuk2019autoaugment,Zhang2020AdversarialA} propose either to manually design a policy or search for an optimal policy among the pre-defined policies to generate new data.
+However, manually designing the augmentation policy requires strong domain knowledge.
+In addition, the designed policy might only be suitable for a small range of related tasks and whether the policy is optimal remains questionable.
+On the other hand, instead of explicitly designing the policy, \cite{perez2017effectiveness, Lemley_2017, antoniou2018data, bowles2018gan} propose to learn generative NNs (\eg GAN) to create new data.
+Using GANs for DA is knowledge-free.
+However, it has poor explainability, which might be a potential concern for safety-critical tasks similar to the ones used in MQS.
+Recent works \cite{deepaug,Zhang2020AdversarialA,advaug,maxup} propose to augment the data using adversarials.
+Nevertheless, how to find informative adversarial samples still remains a question.
+In addition, existing works follow the definition in \cite{NEURIPS2018_8562ae5e} that adversarial examples have the same labels as the root data, which is applicable to image-related tasks.
+Since image data usually has trivial distribution on the class boundaries, the adversarial perturbation can hardly change the true label of an image \cite{goodfellow2015explaining} in most tasks.
+However, it is difficult to apply to our setting (\ie intention prediction) since it is easy to incorrectly take false adversaries as true adversaries (\ie trajectories can be easily perturbed to change the true labels), which might harm the model training.

-\paragraph{Adversarial Training} Adversarial training \cite{bai2021recent} has been widely studied since \cite{szegedy2014intriguing} first introduced the adversarial instability of NNs.
+\paragraph{Adversarial Training} Adversarial training \cite{bai2021recent} intends to learn NN models robust to unseen adversarial data.
+It has been widely studied since \cite{szegedy2014intriguing} first introduced the adversarial instability of NNs.
 Given the existing training data $D_0$, the adversarial training objective is formulated as a minimax problem